MicrosoftDocs/msix-docs/msix-src/msix-sdk/get-started-msixcore.md

 The following commands depend on ApplyACLs.dll and msix.dll.
 Please place these next to msixmgr.exe.

-Unpacking - Extracts contents of .appx, .msix, .appxbundle, or .msixbundle into a folder.
+Unpacking - Extracts contents of .msix into a folder.
 Folder will be named according to the package full name of the package and will be placed in the given destination directory.
 The -applyacls option can be optionally specified to apply ACLs to the resulting folder.
 ```
 msixmgr.exe -Unpack -packagepath C:\SomeDirectory\notepadplus.msix -destination C:\output [-applyacls]
 ```